 Humidity and condensation

-Humidity in high temperature environment can cause similar impact to direct water through the build-up condensation.
-To limit the impact of condensation, some module provide an anti-condensation heater within the junction box providing a low level background heating to the module.
+Humidity in a high temperature environment can cause similar impacts to that of direct water through the build-up condensation.
+To limit the impact of condensation, some modules provide an anti-condensation heater within the junction box providing a low level background heating to the module.

 ADD PHOTO from Eng Soon.